allanoguis/coding-notes/ReactJS/LifecycleMethod.md

 }, [dependency]); // Runs when "dependency" changes
 ```

-Best Practices
+## Best Practices

+> [!TIP]
+>
-Use Lifecycle Methods Wisely: Avoid putting too much logic in lifecycle methods.
+> Use Lifecycle Methods Wisely: Avoid putting too much logic in lifecycle methods.
 Keep them focused on their specific purpose.
+>
-Manage State and Side Effects: Prefer using useEffect in functional components for managing side effects.
+> Manage State and Side Effects: Prefer using useEffect in functional components for managing side effects.
+>
-Optimize Performance: Use shouldComponentUpdate to prevent unnecessary re-renders.
+> Optimize Performance: Use shouldComponentUpdate to prevent unnecessary re-renders.
+>
-Clean Up Resources: Always perform cleanup in componentWillUnmount or the cleanup function of useEffect.
+> Clean Up Resources: Always perform cleanup in componentWillUnmount or the cleanup function of useEffect.
+>
-Avoid Side Effects in Render: Keep side effects out of the render method to avoid unexpected behavior.
+> Avoid Side Effects in Render: Keep side effects out of the render method to avoid unexpected behavior.

 [EOF]